rebeccachoo/react-redux-firebase-signin/README.md

 # React - Sign up

 This single page has functions that handles sign up and the data goes to firebase Authentication database.
+It uses Meterial UI for inputs and a button.<br /><br />

 | Feature | Description |
 | -----: | :----------- |